Complete Guide to the Copenhagen Public Transport

 Copenhagen S-train

 The S-train is perfect if you need to travel longer distances within the Greater Copenhagen area.
-The S-train connects the city center with suburban areas, making it a great option if you live a little outside of the city, like in Hellerup, Lyngby, or Gentofte.
+The S-train connects the city center with suburban areas.
+This is a great option if you live a little outside of the city, like in Hellerup, Lyngby, or Gentofte.

 The trains run frequently during the day, with fewer services during late evenings and weekends.
 You can also take your bike on the S-train for free, which is handy if you like cycling but want to avoid pedaling long distances.